azhx/blagoblag/content/drafts/forward-secrecy-is-the-most-important-thing.rst

 encrypting things for the servers *long term* public key.
 The RSA key is a part of a website's certificate, so it can't just be thrown away.
-And if somewhere down the line, maybe even years, the key gets stolen, the attack can go back in time and decrypt all the traffi.
+And if somewhere down the line, maybe even years, the key gets stolen, the attack can go back in time and decrypt all the traffic.

 Wait what!?
 Imaging you make a TLS connection to a server with the RSA key exchange, you encrypt your record key to the server, you send some data, you